-Highlights: Our 6-Day Yosemite Summer Camp, also known as our High Country Adventure, is designed for participants ages 13-18 who are both new or experienced backpackers.
+Highlights: Our 6-Day Yosemite, California Summer Camp, also known as our High Country Adventure, is designed for participants ages 13-18 who are both new or experienced backpackers.
 Most trips travel from the Yosemite high country in Tuolumne Meadows to the Yosemite Valley.
 This Yosemite adventure includes camping and hiking beside high alpine lakes, rivers, waterfalls, and meadows.
 Most trips have an opportunity to summit a major peak and/or partake in some incredible sunsets among spectacular geological formations.
-Risk-taking and challenges, complimented by fun and support from others lead to a positive adventure for all.
+Risk-taking and challenges, complimented by fun and support from others, leads to a positive youth backpacking experience and adventure for all.

 This is a Sample Itinerary only.